 Many people are familiar with a wood surface in the form of a table top or piece of furniture.
 Most of these, even very high end pieces, are made of laminated plywood and veneer.
 This is done because it is very structurally stable, meaning it moves little in changing climates.
 A solid wood counter is different.
 It is made up of large volume planks of wood that can expand and contract up to a ¼” throughout the year.
 This can causes glue joints to have very slight texture and can cause a top to warp if it’s not properly sealed and secured to its base.
 These are all natural movements which don’t compromise the structure or durability and are not to be considered defects in the top.

 As we all know, wood is a 100% rapidly renewable resource.
 Pritzker Prize winning Austrian architect and AIA Gold Medalist Glenn Murcutt said “One of the few sustainable materials is timber”.
 In the production of our wood countertops we use wood from sustainably harvested forests with much of it certified by the Forest Stewardship Council.
 This process is still in its infancy so not all lumber is certified due to complications in the procedures and storage of the lumber.
-In efforts to go beyond this we offer Lyptus, a brand name lumber which is 100% sustainably grown in special forests.
-Even the mills that process the boards are operated on the unusable remnants of the trees.
 We also offer reclaimed lumber which has been gathered from construction tear downs and river beds.